viamrobotics/docs/docs/product-overviews/extending-viam/SDK-as-server.md

 ---
-title: "Using Our SDKs for a Server Component Implementation"
+title: "Using Our SDKs to extend Viam"
-linkTitle: "SDKs as Server"
+linkTitle: "Custom resources with SDKs"
 weight: 99
 type: "docs"
 description: "An introduction to using Viam's SDKs to drive hardware not natively supported in the RDK."